 If a will is lost, spoliated, destroyed, mislaid, or stolen, after it has been admitted to probate but before it has been recorded, upon notice being given to the persons as provided by section 2107.27 of the Revised Code, the probate court may hear testimony.
 If the court is satisfied that the contents of the will have been substantially proved, the court may record the will as thus proven.
 The record shall have all the effects of a record of the original will.

-When the record of a will is destroyed, a copy of such will or a copy of such will and its probate may be recorded by the probate court if it appears to the court’s satisfaction that such record has been destroyed and if it appears, by reason of a certificate signed and sealed by the probate judge, or by the clerk of the court of common pleas, that such copy is a true copy of the original will or a true copy of the original will and its probate.
+When the record of a will is destroyed, a copy of the will or a copy of the will and its probate may be recorded by the probate court if it appears to the court's satisfaction that the record has been destroyed and if it appears, by reason of a certificate signed and sealed by the probate judge, that the copy is a true copy of the original will or a true copy of the original will and its probate.

 When the record of a will has been destroyed, the original will may again be admitted to probate and record.